andreaoliveira9/Projeto-AS-1/report/README.md

 # 4. Load Testing

 For load testing, I used **Locust**, an open-source load testing tool that allows you to define user behavior using Python code.
-I created a Locust script to simulate user behavior for the order creation flow.
+I created a script to simulate user behavior for the order creation flow.

 ```python
 @task